lifeparticle/Ruby-Cheatsheet/README.md

 234
 ```

-How to skip inside loop
+How to skip inside a loop
 -----

 ```ruby